theQRL/documentation/docs/API/walletd-rest-proxy.md

 ## GetRecoverySeeds

-Print out the recovery seeds, or secret keys for the given QRL address if it exists in the local wallet file.
+Print out the recovery seeds, or secret keys for the given QRL address.

 :::note
 The address must exist in the wallet.